Aperocky/prehistoric/README.md

 each person issue draft of resources to a number of area.
 These draft are then pooled together, the total production of that area are then distributed according to draft strength.
 This design allows non-resource producer to also get a slice of the pie. (i.e. bandits)

 When enough people of certain kind get together, buildings are created.
+Maintenance are used to determine it could upgrade, or downgrade.

+### Market
+---

+Traders produce gold (or fiat currency, whatever, the inflation is huge), it is used to conduct trade.

+Each person produce supply, demand and budget based on current stock, desired consumption and gold available.

+It is then pooled together to create a market, prices can be extremely volatile!

 ## TODO

-Add types (bandit, police, trader)
+Add types

-Add resources (Currently food is the only resource)

-Create market mechanism as a second mechanism to distribute production (probably incorporate new resource type gold).
-So people don't need to rob food from others or have to create food survive.
+Coming soon:

+    Offshore fisher

+    Potter

+Add resources:

+    Pots

+Potentially create human intervention in form of government types and functions.
+Thinking of introducing taxman, bandits, and player decision on subsidies in next few iterations.